Border Force Detector Dogs

 The team is made up of a central unit which provides advice, dog and handler training and practical support to 8 regional dog units based across the UK comprising a total of 70 dogs and 95 staff.

-We are nationally and internationally recognised for our work in areas such as currency detection, document detection, and kennel enrichment.
+They are nationally and internationally recognised for their work in areas such as currency detection, document detection, and kennel enrichment.

 ANIMAL WELFARE